Translation disclaimer (Translation disclaimer)

 The Mental Capacity Act (MCA) and Deprivation of Liberty Safeguards (DoLS) Team

-The law says that no-one should be deprived of their liberty unless this has been done properly and that they have access to a right of appeal.
+The law says that no-one should be deprived of their liberty unless this has been through a specific legal process and that they have access to a right of appeal.
 Anybody who has a high level of care and supervision could be deprived of their liberty in any setting.
 At home, in a care home/hospital or in supported living.

-DoLS is a process that we can use to help people living in hospitals and care/nursing homes.
+DoLS is the legal process that Calderdale performs for people living in hospitals and care/nursing homes.

 The team:

-• Helps you if you cannot make decisions for yourself because you lack the “mental capacity” to decide where to live and how to be cared for.
+• Will arrange for you to be seen if you cannot make decisions for yourself because you lack the “mental capacity” to decide where to live and how to be cared for.
+They will look holistically at your situation and see whether your circumstances and care do appear to reach a point where you are judged to be deprived of your liberty.

 • Makes sure that anybody in a care home/hospital who does not have the mental capacity to agree to be there has a representative.
-Using paid representatives if needed.
+Using paid representatives and advocates if needed.

 • Makes sure that any care and support is not more restrictive than it needs to be to keep you safe from harm.